metal-stack/metal-roles/partition/roles/alloy/README.md

 7. **Cut over from promtail** _(parallel run only)_.
 Set `promtail_migrate_stop: true` and `promtail_enabled: false` in your inventory and re-run the playbook — the promtail role will stop and disable the service.
 You can also set `alloy_migrate_from_promtail: false` at this point since the cursor state has already been imported on first start.

    When you are ready, clean up all promtail remnants by setting `promtail_migrate_cleanup: true` and re-running the playbook — the promtail role will remove the systemd unit file, container, config directory, and positions file.
-Then remove the `promtail` role from your playbook entirely.
+Keep `promtail_enabled: false` in your inventory to prevent re-deployment.

    The `promtail` role is deprecated and will be removed in a future release.
-Once all environments are migrated, remove it from your playbook.
+Once all environments are migrated, keep `promtail_enabled: false` in your inventory.